Triston Casas Player Props: Red Sox vs. Orioles

 - Casas hit .197 with a double, five home runs and 19 walks.

+- In 25.9% of his games a season ago (seven of 27), Casas plated a run.
+In four of those games (14.8%) he recorded more than one RBI, and he had three or more in one contest.

-- He crossed home plate safely in eight of 27 games last year (29.6%), including scoring multiple runs twice.
+- He scored in eight of 27 games last year (29.6%), including scoring multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.